v-p-b/libfuzzer_kfx/DEVNOTES.md

 By removing other santizers, we can get rid of LLVM's instrumentation, that will be useless with KF/x.
 The next task is to create a replacement for coverage tracking - this will hopefully be achievable by using the existing code from KF/x.

+The `forkserver_simple` example [shows](https://github.com/AFLplusplus/LibAFL/blob/main/fuzzers/forkserver_simple/src/main.rs#L83) how to initialize a shared memory region, notify the harness about it, and use it with an Observer.

 To be continued...